 Types of places to go cycling in London

-With several independent cycle networks operating with different signs and maps, it can be really confusing to plan a traffic-free cycle-route in London:
+Safety is key when cycling with children in the city.
+But with several independent cycle networks operating with different signs and maps, it can be really confusing to plan a traffic-free cycle-route in London:

 - The Royal Parks: Shared paths and cycle lanes in London’s parks